abhilak/javascript-compiler/README.md

 ## Issues
 - When a block has no statement, we get an error

+## Unique Stuff
+- Function references
+- Clean up of bad breaks and continues using NOOP

 ## Todo
 - Statments:
-    - function calls
     - list implementation and for in loop
-    - siaf
-- backpatch
-    - while, continue, return
 - runtime for lists
+- JUMP and =REF should be backPatched

 ## Meetings
 ### First Meeting